Decoding Withholding Tax: An I.T. Export Service Provider's Toolkit for Simplifying International Payments

 Withholding tax requires the payer to hold back a certain percentage of the payment and remit it to the tax authorities on behalf of the recipient.
 This tax withholding serves as a prepayment of the recipient's tax liability.

-Tax expert, Juhi Shah, states, "Withholding tax ensures that non-resident individuals or entities contribute their fair share of taxes on income earned within a country's borders.
+Tax expert and CA, Juhi Shah, states, "Withholding tax ensures that non-resident individuals or entities contribute their fair share of taxes on income earned within a country's borders.
 Therefore, proper withholding tax compliance is not just a legal obligation but an essential component of responsible tax management."

 Other countries, like The United Kingdom, impose 20% on certain interest payments, rents or royalties.
 In Australia, withholding tax applies to payments made to non-residents for certain types of income, such as dividends, interest, royalties, and fees for the performance of entertainment or sports activities.
 The withholding tax rate is generally 10%.